Kobold/bmblog/posts/useful-libraries.markdown

 These libraries look interesting if I ever need them.
 I haven't tried them yet, so no endorsements, but they look good.

+**[Synesketch](http://www.synesketch.krcadinac.com/)** OMG, so cool.
+It's a text textual emotion recognition and visualization engine.
+What does that mean?
+Have a look at [some of Syneketch's pictures]( http://www.natpryce.com/articles/000748.html).
+I can't wait to make something with it!

 **[Really Simple History](http://code.google.com/p/reallysimplehistory/)**
 "Really Simple History is a lightweight JavaScript library for the management